COVID-19 Vaccines Required for Faculty & Staff

 Faculty and staff will be returning to the classroom and to their offices on campus in the fall.
 Those requiring an accommodation due to a disability or medical condition to allow them to perform the essential functions of their job should complete the Reasonable Accommodation Request Form.
 Accommodations may include but are not limited to additional or enhanced protective measures, temporary modifications of work schedules, or revised office space.
 Generally, accommodations will not include remote work for duties that require campus presence.
 Accommodations are applicable for the employee only.
 Employees seeking modified schedules to care for a family member or other household members who are immune compromised may explore Family Medical Leave.

 If you wish to request an accommodation due to a disability or medical condition, please complete the Reasonable Accommodation Request Form.
 Your request will be reviewed by HR Employee Relations and Prudential Insurance Disability Services who assists the University with reviewing reasonable accommodation requests and providing recommended accommodation options.
 HR will notify you of the outcome of your request.
-Medical accommodation documentation previously submitted to Prudential from fall 2020 to the present may be used to expedite the evaluation of a request for fall 2021.

 Any request for a reasonable accommodation due to a disability or medical condition will be kept in the strictest of confidence and maintained in a separate file and will only be available to designated Employee Relations staff in the Office of Human Resources.
 Human Resources will seek input from the employee's supervisor, who has knowledge about the duties of the position and worksite, to help determine the feasibility and what may be a reasonable accommodation.